 Understanding the IPP Gateway

-InfoPrint Manager for AIX now includes an Internet Printing Protocol (IPP) Gateway.
+InfoPrint Manager for AIX provides an Internet Printing Protocol (IPP) Gateway.
 The IPP Gateway lets users anywhere in the network who have IPP client software installed to submit print jobs through InfoPrint Manager, even to printers that are not IPP-enabled.
 Users must follow the instructions provided with the IPP client to add a printer to their desktops.
 Use the InfoPrint Manager Web Management Interface (WMI) to enable the IPP Gateway.

 - Note: